LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 In Elasticsearch, if you have multiple fields("errors" and "solution") in an object("doc"), you must separate each field with a comma.
 The error message tells us that we need to add a comma at the end of line 4 in our request.

-Once you add the comma, send the following request:
+Add the comma at the end of line 4 as shown below and send the following request:
 ```
 POST common_errors/_update/1
 {